LucasJMO/E6Plus/classes/Characters/Barbarian6.md

 Weapon Focus (Greatsword) | Gain a +1 bonus on attack rolls made with greatswords.
 Gained as human bonus feat.
 Endurance | You gain a +4 bonus on checks or saves made to resist/avoid nonlethal damage from physical stress or exertion.
 You may sleep in light or medium armor without becoming fatigued.
 Gained as class feature.
 Improved Initiative | You gain a +4 bonus on initiative checks.
 Gained as 3rd level feat.
-Combat Reflexes | You may make a number of additional attacks of opportunity equal to your Dexterity bonus.
-You may also make attacks of opportunity while flat footed.
+Steadfast Determination | You can use your Constitution modifier in place of your Wisdom modifier on Will saves.
+You do not automatically fail Fortitude saves on a 1.
 Gained as 6th level feat.

 **Total Skill Points:** 45=36+0(Int)+9(Human)